Dynamic Hard Pruning of Neural Networks at the Edge of the Internet: Experiments

 \subsection{Analysis of Dynamic Hard Pruning (RQ2)}

-From the results shown in Section~\ref{sub:RQ1_results}, it appears clear that the size of the mini-batch is a crucial parameter which must be fine-tuned.
-However, in a resource-constrained scenario, where computational resources are to be spared, performing the fine-tuning of the batch size might be prohibitive since they would impose to train the network multiple times.
-In the following, we show the results obtained by the introduction of our mechanism for dynamically controlling the size of the mini-batches during training.
-In particular, we show that by dynamically adjusting the batch size, we can improve the effectiveness and convergence speed on HP.
+From the results shown in Section~\ref{sub:RQ1_results}, it emerges that the size of the mini-batch is a crucial parameter that must be fine-tuned.
+However, in a resource-constrained scenario, where computational resources are to be spared, performing the fine-tuning of the batch size might be prohibitive since it would impose to train the network multiple times.
+In the following, we show the results obtained by introducing our mechanism for dynamically controlling the size of the mini-batches during training.
+In particular, we show that by dynamically adjusting the batch size, we can improve the effectiveness and convergence speed of HP.
 Moreover, we also evaluate the effect of such a dynamic mechanism on the amount of memory required to train the network.

-To make a fair comparison between our DynHP and the other competitors, i.e., SP and HP, in which the size of the mini-batches is fixed a priori (tuned to their best performance) we adopt the following procedure.
-In Section \ref{sec:dynhp}, we described a mechanism that allows the training process of DynHP to not exceed a fixed memory budget.
-To this end, we instrument our code to monitor during network training the memory occupation of the network and the one of the mini-batch in the current epoch\footnote{These quantities dominate the whole memory occupation of the training process.}.
-To fairly compare DynHP with SP, we set the maximum available memory budget of DynHP to the quantity of memory required by the best configuration of SP.
+To make a fair comparison between our DynHP and the other competitors, i.e., SP and HP, in which the size of the mini-batches is fixed a priori (tuned to their best performance), we adopt the following procedure.
+In Section \ref{sec:dynhp}, we described a mechanism that allows the training process of DynHP not to exceed a fixed memory budget.
+To this end, we instrument our code to monitor during network training the memory occupation of the network and the one of the mini-batch in the current epoch.\footnote{These quantities dominate the whole memory occupation of the training process.} To fairly compare DynHP with SP, we set the maximum available memory budget of DynHP to the quantity of memory required by the best configuration of SP.
 In this way, we are sure that DynHP uses, at most, the same amount of memory resources used by SP.